-The Academy plans to have a huge push on extra curricula clubs and societies, providing a wide ranging choice for all students.
+The Academy plans to continue the large volume of extra curricula clubs and societies, providing a wide ranging choice for all students.

 In the Real Schools Guide 2022, HGS was the number 1 secondary school in Kirklees and Calderdale.
-HGS was also ranked the 2nd best performing school in the North of England in the Sunday Times Parent Power survey 2023.
+HGS was also ranked the North Secondary School of the Year and the 2nd best performing school in the North of England in the Sunday Times Parent Power survey 2024.
 Our ambition is to maintain these rankings and be the school of choice for year 7 parents and enhance our reputation to attract the most able and aspirant A level students to join our sixth form.
 Our future plans are to maintain the admission numbers of 210 entering year 7 and between 200-250 entering Year 12.